 Here’s how we at A1WebStats go further than our competitors via geolocation tracking of businesses …

-- If they allow that sharing – and at least 10-20% will do – then their location will be identified by a partial address and postcode/zip code.
+- If they allow that sharing – and our data proves that 10-30% will do – then their location will be identified by their full address or a geolocation reference.

 - Looking at the businesses within that area you will identify one or more who could feasibly have been the business that visited your website, plus many more that would be companies that don’t match the profile of a typical customer.

-Here is an example of a website visitor that could only be identified by their geolocation (postcode in this case):
+Here is an example of a website visitor that could only be identified by their geolocation (UK address in this case):

-We have also seen examples of people, at their normal place of work, who visit websites from their mobile devices, but who aren’t connected to the company network.
+Taking that second point, it’s now very common for people, at their normal place of work, to visit websites from their mobile devices, but they’re not connected to the company network.